PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     }
 ```

 And now initialize all of our member variables in `Start()` and Draw the voxel.
-Then set the meshes data.
+Then set the meshes data, and convert our NativeArray to an Array using `.ToArray()`.
 Then set the MeshFilters mesh to our mesh.
 Also Calculate our normals and Bounds.

 ```
     private void Start()